jorruior/witte_et_al_2021/README.md

 **Scripts for ORF prediction:**

 To define the set of translated genes in rat heart and liver, we used RiboTaper v1.3 (Calviello et al., 2016) with standard settings  to  detect  open  reading  frames.

-Further processing of RiboTaper output using the scripts in *ORF_Detection*
+Further processing of RiboTaper output using the scripts in *ORF_prediction*

 -*select_ORFs_liver.R* and *select_ORFs_lv.R*: R script to extract different ORF types, e.g. CDS of known protein-coding genes, CDS of long non-coding RNAs, upstream ORFs etc.